How to prepare for daylight saving time so you’re not tired

 “Using a light box can also help with this,” says says Pradeep C. Bollu, MD, a neurologist, director of Sleep Disorders Center and professor at University of Missouri.
 “Routine daily exercise in the morning is always helpful as it improves alertness.”

-Don’t sleep in on Sunday, but do take a 20 minute nap if you’re tired
+Don’t sleep in on Sunday, but take a 20-minute nap if you’re tired

 Regardless of how well you’ve prepped ahead of DST, you may still find yourself pretty sleepy on Sunday.